-From the very beginning of the Identification process, the law requires districts to include a variety of sources for referrals and notification announcements to inform the public about the policies and procedures used in the identification process to identify highly capable students, which include:
+The law requires districts to include a variety of sources for referrals and notification announcements to inform the public about the policies and procedures used in the identification process to identify highly capable students, which include:

 - 1. Annual public notification of parents and students shall be made before any major identification activity. - 2.
 The notice shall be published or announced in multiple ways in appropriate languages to each community in school and district publications or other media, with circulation adequate to notify parents and students throughout the district.